dennisdoomen/CSharpGuidelines/_pages/1500_MaintainabilityGuidelines.md

 If the optional parameter is a reference type then it can only have a default value of `null`.
 But since strings, lists and collections should never be `null` according to rule AV1135, you must use overloaded methods instead.

 **Note:** The default values of the optional parameters are stored at the caller side.
-As such, changing the default value without recompiling the calling code will not apply the new default value properly.
+As such, changing the default value without recompiling the calling code will not apply the new default value.

-**Note:** When an interface method defines an optional parameter, its default value is not considered during overload resolution unless you call the concrete class through the interface reference.
+**Note:** When an interface method defines an optional parameter, its default value is discarded during overload resolution unless you call the concrete class through the interface reference.
 See [this post by Eric Lippert](http://blogs.msdn.com/b/ericlippert/archive/2011/05/09/optional-argument-corner-cases-part-one.aspx) for more details.

 ### <a name="av1555"></a> Avoid using named arguments (AV1555) ![](/assets/images/1.png)
 C# 4.0's named arguments have been introduced to make it easier to call COM components that are known for offering many optional parameters.
 If you need named arguments to improve the readability of the call to a method, that method is probably doing too much and should be refactored.